SorellaLabs/brontes/book/mev_inspectors/atomic-arb.md

 The Atomic Arbitrage Inspector is designed to detect and analyze the profitability of various forms of atomic arbitrage.

-**What is an atomic arbitrage?**
+//TODO: Add transfer to swap creation to identify arbs on missing exchanges **What is an atomic arbitrage?**

-An atomic arbitrage is a type of arbitrage that involves multiple trades that are executed atomically and result in a profit for the trader.
-Typically, atomic arbitrages involve arbitraging price differences between different liquidity pools.
+An atomic arbitrage is a type of arbitrage that involves multiple trades that are executed in a single transaction and result in a profit for the trader.
+Typically, these involve arbitraging price differences between different liquidity pools.

 ## Methodology